-- 10.1 BS 5837: 2012 contains clear and current recommendations for a best practice approach to the assessment, retention, and protection of trees on development sites.
-The proposed development has followed this guidance by: - Seeking arboricultural advice and undertaking a phase 1 preliminary tree survey to inform the layout and design of the proposed development - Acting upon arboricultural advice throughout the design process to obtain the best development proposal whilst considering the current and future tree requirements - Providing linear planting beds with extra heavy standard tree planting to create an attractive formal landscape within this area of the Conservation Area - Taking the above into consideration, we can see no viable Arboricultural grounds for refusal.
+- 10.1 BS 5837: 2012 contains clear and current recommendations for a best practice approach to the assessment, retention and protection of trees on development sites.
+The proposed development has followed this guidance by: - Seeking arboricultural advice and undertaking a phase 1 preliminary tree survey to inform the layout and design of the proposed development - Respecting the constraints posed to development of the site by high or moderate quality trees - Best quality trees incorporated within the design to ensure amenity and landscape value thy afford the area is maintained - Taking the above into consideration, we can see no viable Arboricultural grounds for refusal.